-Firangi is an upscale Indian restaurant in Brampton that serves up all the favourite classics and more.
+Firangi is an upscale Indian fusion restaurant in Brampton that serves up all the favourite classics and more.

 The ambiance, while upscale, is also eclectic and comfortable.
 It has personality: a large, original Hatecopy canvas dominates one of the restaurant’s walls.
 It sports the cheeky quote, “He looks at her the way I look at samosas”.